Lucas João: Reading

 Lucas João joined Reading on 6 August 2019, on a four-year deal for an undisclosed fee three days after scoring against them at the service of Sheffield Wednesday.
 The first goal for his new club came on his second Championship appearance, but in a 2–1 away loss to Hull City.

 On 5 September 2020, Lucas João scored a hat-trick in a 3–1 win against Colchester United in the EFL Cup.
 He ended the league season as the fifth highest goalscorer with 19, as the Royals missed the playoffs by one place.

 On 17 May 2023, after refusing to travel with the squad for their last away fixture of the campaign after relegation was confirmed, Reading announced that Lucas João would leave the Madejski Stadium at the end of his contract.

 Later career

 Lucas João signed for Chinese Super League club Shanghai Port on 28 July 2023.
 In February 2024, having been crowned champion, he moved to the Qatar Stars League with Umm Salal on a short-term contract.

 On 9 September 2024, Lucas João joined Persian Gulf Pro League champions Persepolis on a one-year deal.
 The 31-year-old returned to Nacional in July 2025, signing a two-year contract from Turkey's Ümraniyespor one decade after leaving.

+Lucas João moved to the Angolan Girabola with Petro Atlético on 27 June 2026.